blakadder/blog/_posts/2022-10-05-android-panel-proximity.md

 toc: true
 ---

-Use proximity sensor for actions (f.e. screen wake up) on T6E based multi-functional control panels running on Android (NSPanel Pro, Tuya T6E and S6E)
+Use proximity sensor for actions (f.e. screen wake up) on Android 8.1 multi-functional smart control panels running such as NSPanel Pro, T6E, S6E and S8E.

 _Shopping links in this article are affiliate links and I earn a small commission when you buy through them_